-WHAT ARE FIVE THINGS ABOUT YOURSELF (HOWEVER TRIVIAL) THAT PEOPLE ARE UNLIKELY TO KNOW?
+WHAT ARE SOME THINGS ABOUT YOURSELF (HOWEVER TRIVIAL) THAT PEOPLE ARE UNLIKELY TO KNOW?

 I do oil paintings.
-I have a lovely tabby cat called Bella.
-I like playing table tennis.
+I like playing table tennis and tennis.
 I attend almost all theatre productions in Durban.
 I am a good cook.

 THE MOST FAMOUS PERSON YOU HAVE MET – AND WHO WOULD YOU GIVE GOLD TO MEET?